-3 The Civil War was America's bloodiest conflict.
+&lt;sup>4 The Civil War was America's bloodiest conflict.
 The unprecedented violence of battles such as Shiloh, Antietam, Stones River, and Gettysburg shocked citizens and international observers alike.
 Nearly as many men died in captivity during the Civil War as were killed in the whole of the Vietnam War.
 Hundreds of thousands died of disease.
 Roughly 2% of the population, an estimated 620,000 men, lost their lives in the line of duty.
-Taken as a percentage of today's population, the toll would have risen as high as 6 million souls.
+Taken as a along with an undetermined number of civilians, and one that would claim the life of President Lincoln, who was assassinated just five days after Lee's surrender.
+In the spring, 1865, President Lincoln was facing the complex decision of how to heal a nation that was hopelessly divided, devasted and large parts of which were utterly destroyed.

 Lincoln presided over the nation's most terrible crisis.
 The Civil War began one month after he took office and ended 5 days before he died.
 It was more bitter and protracted than anyone had predicted.
 In Lincoln's second inaugural address, delivered just over a month before his death, he spoke about the war as he had come to understand it.
-In the speech's closing, with the immortal words of reconciliation and healing that are carved in the walls of the Lincoln Memorial just one mile from where this Court stands, he set the tone for his plan for the nation's Reconstruction and healing.4
+In the speech's closing, with the immortal words of reconciliation and healing that are carved in the walls of the Lincoln Memorial just one mile from where this Court stands, he set the tone for his plan for the nation's Reconstruction and healing.

-With malice toward none; with charity for all; with firmness in the right, as God gives us to see the right, let us strive on to finish the work we are in; to bind up the nation's wounds; to care for him who shall have borne the battle, and for his widow, and his orphan-to do all which may achieve and cherish a just, and a lasting peace, among ourselves, and with all nations.5
+With malice toward none; with charity for all; with firmness in the right, as God gives us to see the right, let us strive on to finish the work we are in; to bind up the nation's wounds; to care for him who shall have borne the battle, and for his widow, and his orphan-to do all which may achieve and cherish a just, and a lasting peace, among ourselves, and with all nations.